 This morning, we are treated like the royalty of yesteryear with a journey to the Amber Fort, located in a picturesque valley among the Kalikho Hills.
 Known as the gem of Jaipur, this imposing fort dating from the late 16th century was never attacked or invaded.
 Built from a combination of yellow and pink sandstone and white marble, the fort includes distinguished halls, intricate carvings and ornate gardens.
 Next we return to Jaipur to visit the majestic City Palace, which houses a rare collection of Indian art.
 We also stop at the stunning Hawa Mahal, or Palace of Winds, where the ladies of the royal harem used to watch the city from behind the intricately carved façade, and the Jantar Mantar*, a historic astronomical observation site boasting instruments used to star-gaze with the naked eye.
 The evening is free to enjoy the one-of-a-kind shopping of the bazaars.
 Jaipur is noted for its craftsmen, skilled in brass inlay, lacquer work and stone setting.
 (B, D)

 After an incredible tour of the Exotic Nepal & India, we are driven to Delhi.
-Here we check in at hotel ITC WelcomHotel Dwarka New Delhi for day rooms until 8:30 PM.
+Here we are met and transferred to the Holiday Inn Express Transit hotel for day room usage till 8:00 PM.
 After a farewell dinner, we are transferred to the international terminal for our flight home.
 We bid farewell after a memorable journey into the history, culture, art and architecture of incredible India.
 Or extend our adventure with India holiday tour packages to other regions of the country.
+(B, D)

 B=Breakfast, L=Lunch, D=Dinner